thoughtspot/thoughtspot.github.io/pages/admin/data_modeling/model_geo_data.md

 ---
-title: [elephant]
+title: [Add a geographical data setting for a column]
 tags: [formatting]
 keywords: tbd
 last_updated: tbd
 summary: "blerg"
 sidebar: mydoc_sidebar
 ---
-# Add a geographical data setting for a column

 Certain attribute columns that contain location data can be used to create GeoMaps.
 ThoughtSpot supports Latitude, Longitude, Zip Code, US States, US Counties, Countries, and select international sub-nation regions.

 You can designate a column as "Geo" by editing the GeoType column in the modeling file or the **Columns** setting screen.